Patrick5225/66DaysOfData/Round_3.md

 **Day 46 of #66DaysOfData (February 15, 2022):**

 - Read Chapter 1 (pages 19-33) of the book "storytelling with data" by Cole Nussbaumer Knaflic.
 This chapter emphasizes the importance of context when communicating data visualizations to an audience

+---

+**Day 47 of #66DaysOfData (February 16, 2022):**

+- Watched video about a trick to show images from SharePoint Online in Power BI reports (https://www.youtube.com/watch?v=EowHdhy-Nio)

+---

+**Day 48 of #66DaysOfData (February 17, 2022):**

+- Watched video about the most common errors in Excel and how to fix these errors (https://www.youtube.com/watch?v=sFn0gE_y1U4)

+---

+**Day 49 of #66DaysOfData (February 18, 2022):**

+- Watched video about an overview of improving Excel productivity using Power Pivot, data modeling and DAX (https://www.youtube.com/watch?v=Gf4HmkR7_FE)

+---

+**Day 50 of #66DaysOfData (February 19, 2022):**

+- Watched StatQuest video of P-values and how they are calculated differently from probabilities (https://www.youtube.com/watch?v=5Z9OIYA8He8)